 - Bring a box of trash bags with you and set a couple up right outside your car.
 Encourage everyone to use them while you party, to keep things cleaned up.
 Who wants to worry about cleaning up when it’s time to leave for the game?

 I’m so grateful for the generosity of our neighbor.
 Even though our team lost miserably, it was a lot of fun to spend a few kid-free hours with my husband.
-Hopefully, our neighbor offers us more game tickets soon!
+And with these breakfast tailgate foods, tips, tricks and the downloadable checklist you can have as much (or more) fun as we did.
+Happy tailgating!

 What are your favorite game day tailgate foods?